JonHart0/HTML-CSS-JS/README.md

 Learning to use Github

 Pandora's Box is an HTML/CSS/JavaScript based game.
-I was inspired by the Candy Box games (ascii based game), this led me to learn to web-based code
+I was inspired by the Candy Box games (ascii based game), this led me to learn to web-based code (HTML-CSS-JS)

 Features currently implemented:
 -Currency is 90% working